Utopia Kitchen 100% Stainless Steel Cleaver

 Spevorix Stainless Steel Chef’s Cleaver

 If it sounds French when you pronounce it, chances are, it’s going to be amazing.
 Spevorix offers power and a sharp edge for an excellent price, while offering a multipurpose tool for bone cutting, precision chopping, and vegetable smashing.
 Crafted of high-durability Japanese steel, you’ll experience a blade that requires less frequent sharpening sessions than your average cleaver, while still possessing the proper power to master your kitchen.
 Japanese steel is notoriously tougher, giving you a stronger command over every kitchen rack and catch of the day that hits your cutting board.
+Be sure to also check out our list of the best electric knives for more great items like this.

 - Weight3.53 pounds